10 Cheap Ways to Visit Thailand

 Perhaps you never thought of it, but a wonderful way to visit Thailand on a shoestring budget is to teach English and get paid to live there.
 Teaching English as a Foreign Language is the perfect opportunity to get paid to travel abroad in Thailand.
 International TEFL Academy (ITA) offers the gold standard in TEFL certification for teaching English abroad & teaching English online.
 You can choose to teach in the bustling city of Bangkok, journey to the beaches of Phuket or experience the jungles of Chiang Mai.
 It’s up to you.
 If you have a 4-year degree and a TEFL training through ITA, obtaining a job in the location of your choice shouldn’t be a problem.
 English teaching jobs are in abundance in primary schools, language centers, universities and other educational institutions.
 Salary is quite solid, typically between $1,000 – $2,000+ monthly, and usually more than enough to live comfortably in Thailand.

 Another cheap way to travel is to participate in a volunteer program.
-For example, Volunteering Solutions (VolSol), one of the world’s most trusted and affordable volunteer abroad organizations, offers a variety of service opportunities in Thailand, such as a childcare program in Chang Mai.
-Or, if you want to experience the beauty of Thailand’s jungles and save wildlife, Volunteering Solutions has an elephant camp project in Surin worth considering.
-VolSol’s volunteer projects are affordably priced, starting at just $200 per week.
+For example, International Volunteer HQ, one of the world’s most trusted and affordable volunteer abroad organizations, offer 9 different volunteer projects in Thailand at their Chiang Rai and Hua Hin locations.
+Their volunteer projects start at just $20 per day and include room and board!
+Another volunteer organization, GoEco, also offers a variety of service opportunities in Thailand, such as a teaching program in Hua Hin.
+Or, if you want to experience the beauty of Thailand’s jungles and save wildlife, GoEco has an elephant camp project south of Bangkok worth considering.
+VolSol’s volunteer projects are affordably priced, starting at under $500 per week.

 Volunteer programs enable you to explore Thai culture more deeply, while keeping your adventures cost-effective.
 Their projects are very reasonably priced.
 Additionally, the programs typically include meals and accommodation, among other things.
 This eliminates major expenses that come with traveling.